Operation Cedar Falls: Positioning forces and the assault on Bến Súc

 United States Army M113 and M48A3 tank deploy along a road between the jungle and rubber plantation.

 Starting on 5 January, blocking forces assumed their positions to south of the Iron Triangle along the Saigon River (the 25th Infantry Division and the 196th Infantry Brigade) and east of it (1st Infantry Division) to set up the anvil.
 On D-day, finally, elements of the 1st Infantry Division's 2d Brigade commenced the planned air assault on the village of Bến Súc.

 Bến Súc was the main pillar of the VC's dominance over the Iron Triangle.
-This fortified village functioned as a major supply and political center with its population organized as rear service companies.
-Achieving complete tactical surprise, American forces were able to encircle and seal off the village against only light resistance.
+This fortified village was supply and political center with its population organized as rear service companies.
+Achieving tactical surprise, American forces were able to encircle and seal off the village against light resistance.
 A South Vietnamese battalion was then flown in to search the village and interrogate its inhabitants.
-As a result of these actions, a complex tunnel and storage system was uncovered and large quantities of supplies were obtained and later destroyed.
-The allied forces, however, were able to arrest only lower ranking VC military or political personnel.
+A complex tunnel and storage system was uncovered and large quantities of supplies were obtained and later destroyed.
+The allied forces were able to arrest only lower ranking VC military or political personnel.

-Following the village's screening, 106 villagers were detained; the remaining inhabitants of Bến Súc and of surrounding villages, some 6,000 individuals, two-thirds of them children, were deported, along with their belongings and live stock, in trucks, river boats and helicopters to relocation camps.
-After the deportation of the village's population, Bến Súc was systematically erased by USAECV engineers who first burned the village's buildings to the ground and then leveled their remnants as well as the surrounding vegetation using bulldozers.
-In order to collapse tunnels too deep for the demolition teams to find and crush, the village was then subjected to heavy air bombardment.
+Following the village's screening, 106 villagers were detained; the remaining inhabitants of Bến Súc and of surrounding villages, some 6,000 individuals, two-thirds of them children, were deported, along with their belongings and livestock, in trucks, river boats and helicopters to relocation camps.
+After the deportation of the village's population, Bến Súc was erased by USAECV engineers who burned the village to the ground and then leveled their remnants as well as the surrounding vegetation using bulldozers.
+To collapse tunnels too deep for the demolition teams to find and crush, the village was then subjected to heavy air bombardment.